woodser/monero-ts/README.md

 ## Code Samples

-See [tests](tests) for the most complete examples of using this library.
+See the [tests](tests) for the most complete examples of using this library.

 ### Wallet Sample